Carla Pratt Keyes

 Karen Mitscherlich serves as Office Administrator, working with the technology, financial, and administrative needs of the church.
 She is a graduate of James Madison University, and has an MBA from the University of Richmond.
 After a career as a business and information technology consultant and a hiatus to spend more time with family, Karen started working at the church in January of 2019.
 She and her husband, Bernie, have three children.
-Their adult son lives and works locally, their older daughter is in college, and their youngest daughter is still at home.
+Their adult son and his wife live and work locally, their older daughter is in college, and their younger daughter is still at home.

 Contact Karen HERE